Aaron Mueller

 About

-I completed my B.S. in computer science and B.S. in linguistics at the University of Kentucky (UK), where I was a Gaines Fellow and Patterson Scholar.
+I completed my B.S. in Computer Science and B.S. in Linguistics at the University of Kentucky, where I was a Gaines Fellow and Patterson Scholar.
 My thesis, which focused on neural machine translation for low-resource French dialects, was advised by Ramakanth Kavuluru and Mark Richard Lauersdorf.

 News